LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

 - A user with the given `username` must exist in the system.

 **Effects:**
-- The provided `password` is salted with the stored salt corresponding to the given `username` and then hashed.
+- The provided `password` is hashed using the user's stored salt.
-- If the resulting hash exactly matches the stored `hashedPassword` for that user, the ID of the authenticated user is returned.
+- If the hash matches the stored hash, the ID of the authenticated user is returned.
-- Otherwise, an authentication error is returned (using a generic message to prevent username enumeration).
+- Otherwise, an authentication error is returned.

 **Request Body:**
 ```json